Tutorial: Connect to a managed Admin for Spring in Azure Container Apps

 Important

 To view the dashboard, you need to have at least the Microsoft.App/managedEnvironments/write role assigned to your account on the managed environment resource.
-You can either explicitly assign Owner or Contributor role on the resource or follow the steps to create a custom role definition and assign it to your account.
+You can explicitly assign the Owner or Contributor role on the resource.
+You can also follow the steps to create a custom role definition and assign it to your account.

 1. Create the custom role definition.